 - Shift linkage - stock E60 carrier and selector rod with the length modified should work fine

 - Headers and steering shaft - this is the big one, my main concern is the driver's side header and in particular the clearance around the steering shaft.
 I have seen some people drop the steering shaft down the firewall ~5" or so, which seems a better solution to me than adding an extra U-joint in the system.
 I will need to investigate this further to see how things look once the engine is in place (*note from later on - it looks like dropping the steering shaft location down the firewall will cause interference at the chassis where the framerail meets the firewall

-- Obviously after headers comes exhaust, I am thinking I will run an aftermarket Z3M rear section and then I will just need a custom fabricated mid-pipe from headers to the rear section Cooling System
+- Obviously after headers comes exhaust, I am thinking I will run an aftermarket Z3M rear section and then I will just need a custom fabricated mid-pipe from headers to the rear section

 - Verify cooling system routing - first I need to just sit down and figure out what goes where on the N62.
 Most critically is knowing how many engine inlets/outlets there are and where they go